-During the last year, a strong employment market and particularly buoyant demand for skilled financial services staff has led to greater competition to recruit and retain employees.
-Despite the increasingly competitive external environment, the Group remains confident in its ability to manage this risk as evidenced by the results of its latest employee survey which indicated an 86% engagement level amongst its staff.
+A strong employment market and particularly buoyant demand for skilled financial services staff has again been a feature of the last financial year.
+This has led to continued strong competition to recruit and retain employees.
+Despite the increasingly competitive external environment, the Group remains confident in its ability to manage this risk, as evidenced by the results of its latest employee survey which indicated an 85% engagement level amongst its staff.
 This is well above the average for the financial services sector.

-The development of formal succession planning for senior roles has also helped to mitigate the Group's key person exposure in respect of certain executive personnel.
+The maintenance of formal succession planning for senior roles has also helped to mitigate the Group's key person exposure in respect of certain executive personnel.